shinwookim/operating-systems/00 Introduction to Operating Systems.md

 If missing the deadline is bad, we call it a **soft real-time system**.
 For instance, a video codec needs to decode video and figure out to display within a set time (e.g., 30ms).
 If the codec misses the deadline, the video gets laggy.

 If missing the deadline is catastrophic, we call it a **hard real-time system**.
 Examples of hard real-time systems include: Autopilot, Nuclear Power plant control, Health care devices.

+# History of the Operating System
+1. Before the days of computers, the vast majority of computation (mathematical calculations) were done by *human calculators*, which were often female manual laborers.
+2. However, during World War II, a need to break encryption which required large amounts of complex calculations led to the development of the first mechanical computers.
+3. Then, as the war ended, electronic (digital) computers were developed.
+These early primitive computers were *single-purpose computation machines* which were not programmable.
+4. After the war, the military took charge in developing electronic computers in national research labs.
+There, many academics saw the potential of computers in research, and built computers which could be programmed (by manipulating physical wires).
+5. By the 1950s, the **Von Neumann architecture** was proposed and computers which could execute code and manipulate data were developed.
+Computers could now be programmed using machine language.
+8. Then, as hardware became faster, programs were developed to encode a programming language into machine code.
+Later, **high-level programming languages** were developed.